Style (botany): Structure

 The style is a narrow extension of the ovary, usually pointing upwards, connecting the ovary to the stigmatic papillae.
 It may be absent in some plants; in this case, it is referred to as a sessile stigma.
 Styles generally resemble more or less long tubes.
 The style can be open (with few cells occupying the central part, or even none), featuring a central canal that may be filled with mucilage.
 Alternatively, the style can be closed (completely filled with cells).
 Most plants with syncarpous pistils (monocotyledons and some eudicotys) have open styles, whereas many eudicots and grasses have closed (solid) styles containing specialized secretory tissues, which connect the stigma to the center of the ovary.
 These tissues form a nutrient-rich cord for the growth of the pollen tube.

 When the pistil consists of several carpels, each of them may have a distinct stylodium (sometimes seen as a pseudo-style) or share a common style.
 In Iris and other species of the Iridaceae family, the style divides into three "petaloid branches" (resembling petals), sometimes also called stylodiums, almost at the origin of the style and is called "tribrachiate".
 These are strips of tissue emerging from the perianth tube above the sepal.
 The stigma is a ridge or edge on the lower surface of the branch, near the tip of the lobes.
-Branched styles also appear in the genera Dietes, Pardanthopsis, and in most species of the genus Moraea.
+Branched styles also appear in the genera Dietes, Iris, and in most species of the genus Moraea.

 In Crocus species, the style is branched into three "branches," forming a tube.
 Plants of the genus Hesperantha have a spread-out branched style.
 The style can also be lobed rather than branched.
 Plants of the genus Gladiolus have a bilobed style.
 In the genera Freesia, Lapeirousia, Romulea, Savannosiphon, and Watsonia, the style has bifurcated and curved branches.

 The feathery stigma of Iris versicolor (Crocus speciosus) has three branches corresponding to the three carpels.

 Flower of Iris missouriensis showing the light blue branched style above the drooping petal.

 Flower of the Iris versicolor showing three overlapping two-lipped structures, an upper petaloid branching, and a lower tepal, enclosing a stamen.